eltos/accelerated-jacow/template/paper.typ

 #figure(
   image("writer.svg"),
-  placement: bottom, // top, bottom or auto
+  placement: bottom, // `top`, `bottom` or `auto` for floating placement or `none` for inline placement
   caption: [Scientific writing (AI artwork).],
 ) <fig:writer>

 For JACoW style tables, the `jacow-table` function is provided.
 It takes the column alignment as first argument (here `lcrl` means left, center, right, left), followed by the table contents.
-With `placement: none`, @table:xydata is forced to appear exactly "here".
 The optional `header` argument allows to adjust the appearance of the JACoW table style as shown in @table:specs.

 #figure(